Reality Checkpoint: History

-A lamp at the centre of Parker's Piece was first proposed in 1890 and work commenced in January 1894 when a pipe was laid from Parkside, running parallel with the path opposite Melbourne Place.
+A lamp at the centre of Parker's Piece was first proposed in 1890 and work commenced in January 1894, when a pipe was laid from Parkside, running parallel with the path opposite Melbourne Place.
 Once the connections were completed, the pillar was erected.
 This attracted a great deal of interest and was described as a "very handsome ornament to the Piece".
-It is made of cast iron by the Sun Foundry of George Smith and Company in Glasgow.
+It was made of cast iron by the Sun Foundry of George Smith & Company in Glasgow.
 It stands on a square-section plinth with waterleaf decoration on the top edges.
-The base of the shaft of circular section is encircled with four intertwined heraldic dolphins.
-The shaft carries four lamp holders by means of scrolled wrought iron stays.
+The base of the shaft of the circular section is encircled with four intertwined heraldic dolphins.
+The shaft carries four lampholders by means of scrolled wrought iron stays.
 It is said to be the oldest electrical lamppost in Cambridge.

 A photograph from around 1903 shows the lamppost with a single lamp.

-The post above the dolphins was torn down by American soldiers celebrating Victory over Japan Day, the end of the war with Japan.
-In September 1946 the lamppost was repaired by a local metalworks firm, George Lister & Sons, Cambridge.
+The post above the dolphins was torn down in 1945 by U.S. soldiers celebrating Victory over Japan Day, the end of the war with Japan.
+In September 1946 the lamppost was repaired by a local metalworks firm, George Lister & Sons.
 The work was done by foreman Sam Mason, assisted by a young apprentice, Tony Challis, who did the scrollwork at the top of the lamppost.
 Challis still lives in Cambridgeshire and is also responsible for the ornate railings found at Grantchester Meadows.
-The current design with four pendant lamps dates from the 1946 repair.
+The current design with four pendant lamps dates from 1946.

 In 1996 the lamppost was designated as a Grade II listed building.

 In 2016–17 Cambridge City Council restored the lamppost, reinstating its earlier colours of moss green, red, white and gold, and casting any new parts as required.

-In 2018, anonymous local art installers, Dinky Doors, installed a reality checker "door" on the checkpoint, which was refurbished in 2019.
+In 2018 anonymous local art installers, Dinky Doors, installed a reality checker "door" on the checkpoint, which was refurbished in 2019.